rytis/rytis.github.com/_posts/2012-04-05-setting-up-foreman-on-centosrhel-57-part-2.md

 {% endhighlight %}

 You should have a working smart-proxy, albeit without any capabilities.
-You can test it with your browser by going to http://__your_host__:8443/features.
-You should see an empty 'Suported features' list.
+You can test it with your browser by going to [http://__your_host__:8443/features](http://__your_host__:8443/features) URL.
+You should see an empty 'Supported features' list.

 In this example I'm starting smart proxy directly running the script.
 Although it does 'daemonise' itself properly, you might want to create a proper `init.d` script.